Bilal-Khan-Merokhel/store-rest-api-docker-image/README.md

-# Flask Store Rest Api
+# Flask Rest Api
-Store REST API
+Store REST API which contains CRUD and Auth mechanism with confirmation tokens. once you register go to this endpoint ``` Method GET /api/v1/confirmation/user/{user_id}``` and get your confirmation token after that go to this endpoint ``` Method GET /api/v1/user/confirmation/{confirmation_token}/confirmed``` and replace your confirmation token so you can confirm your account.

 ## Installation
 - Fetch from docker hub via ```docker pull bilalkhan/store_rest_api:latest```.